AstarNetwork/astar-docs/docs/learn/accounts.md

 The address format used in Substrate-based chains like Astar is ss58. ss58 is a modification of Base-58-check from Bitcoin, with some minor modifications.
 Notably, the format contains an address type prefix that identifies an address as belonging to a specific network.

-Astar supports spezialized accounts, such as Proxy and Keyless accounts.
+Astar supports specialized accounts, such as Proxy and Keyless accounts.
 You can read more about Proxy accounts [here](/docs/learn/Proxies).

 ## EVM Accounts